 This analysis assumes that much of a group's identity can be revealed from the relationships it maintains with other local organizations of similar nature.
 Typically, however, relationships between groups are treated rather implicitly, based on selected anecdotal evidence and/or on formal pledges of allegiance.
 The ensuing assessments are often times accused of an unconscious or even deliberate distortions (Suluhu, 2014).
 A great example of a miscalculation of this sort is the case of the Islamic State in Greater Sahara (ISGS) which, while considered an IS affiliate, enjoyed unusually good relationship with al Qaida's Sahel branch, Jamaat Nusrat al-Islam wal Muslimeen (JNIM).
-Only once ISGS started violently confronting JNIM.
-ISGS has only recently been integrated into Islamic State in West Africa Province, changed leadership and began to seriously adopt IS's ways.
 Therefore, the aim of this article is to assess relationships between the local groups as holistically as possible.
-By collating findings about diverse aspects of the groups in question, evidence-based indications on the groups' strategic orientations can be formulated while reducing the selection bias in treating the available evidence.
+By collating findings about diverse aspects of the groups in question, evidencebased indications on the groups' strategic orientations can be formulated while reducing the selection bias in treating the available evidence.
 In other words, the point is to systematize relationship assessment and unite known information under one framework.